Himselfy/HugAPet/README.md

 - **User Profiles:** Users can create profiles to save favorite animals, track adoption requests, and manage donations.
 - **Notifications:** Users receive notifications about animals matching their preferences or updates from shelters they follow.

-## Infrastructure
+## Architecture
-The HugAPet platform is built using modern cloud technologies, including:
-- **Monitoring and Logging:** TODO
-- **CI/CD:** TODO
+The HugAPet application  will follow simplified approach at first.
+There will be only one project with vertical slices for specific modules.
+As feature will be implemented architecture will be changed to reflect specific modules according to their complexity.

+Current state is:
+- API Project: HugAPet.API ( Vertical slices + Minimal Api)
+- HugAPet.Auth: Auth Server build on top of Identity Server
+- HugAPet.UI: Blazor frontend

 ## Usage
 To run the HugAPet portal locally for development:
 1. Clone this repository.
 2. Run /infrastructure/init.sh to register certs & hosts
 3. Run /infra/docker/docker-compose.yml
-4. Access the application in your browser at `https://hugapet.local`.
+4. Access the application in your browser at `https://ui.local`.

 ## Contributing